soundpress/RulesOfNYC/docs/c19/index.rst

       (ii) the Technology System must instruct the Passenger how to engage visual accessibility features without requiring the assistance of a Taxicab Driver;

-      (iii) the Technology System must notify the Passenger of any changes to the Taximeter rate or any additions of tolls, surcharges, extras, or other charges in a reasonable manner and length of time for a Passenger to be alerted to the addition; and
+      (iii) the Technology System must notify the Passenger of any changes to the Taximeter rate or any additions of tolls, surcharges, extras, or other charges, including the name and amount of the charge, in a reasonable manner and length of time for a Passenger to be alerted to the addition; and

       (iv) all payment devices must turn on when the Taximeter disengages, to allow payment processing.